ljuvela/GELP/README.md

 This section contains explanations of th configuration parateters contaned in `config/config.json`.

 `run_id` is the base name for training a run.
-The id can be a number or a string.
+The id can be a number or a string and it is useful to change for each new experiment.
 ```json
 "run_id" : 1,
 ```